Big Cat & Animal Trainer Alexander Lacey’s Ringling Bros. Circus Wrap-Up

 Hallo aus Deutschland (Hello from Germany)

-Alexander Lacey and his big cats will perform at Heilbronner Weihnachts Circus in Heilbronn, Germany during Christmas and the New Year; December 20th through January 7th.
-He will feature his beautiful lions and tigers at Zirkus Charles Knie (in Germany) from March through November of 2018.
+Alexander Lacey and his big cats spent the holidays performing at Heilbronner Weihnachts Circus in Heilbronn; he will feature his beautiful lions and tigers at Zirkus Charles Knie (in Germany) from March through November of 2018.

 An accomplished vocalist, Katie Azzario-Lacey will be the singer for Zirkus Charles Knie.
 "I am very excited for this new chapter of my professional life," says Kate.

 And, so, to the USA ...
 Farewell.